 Sibling DNA testing can confirm a biological relationship between siblings.
 Also, we can determine if the relationship is one of full or half siblings.
-Furthermore, it is also possible to say if people are unrelated.
+In addition, it is also possible to say if people are unrelated.

 The Sibling DNA test is used to answer questions such as: